-The difference between routine design or system building and design research needs to be explained for this case study, the nature of the problem and the solution will provide the benchmark to differentiate both.
-While, the routine design is the application of current knowledge to organizational challenges, design-science research is different, Hevner et al provide a constructive definition: "addresses important unsolved problems in unique or innovative ways or solve problems in more effective or efficient ways" (Hevner, March, Park, & Ram, 2004).
+Differentiating routine design or system building from design research needs to be discussed for this research, the nature of the problem and the solution will provide the benchmark to differentiate both.
+Whereas, the routine design is the application of existing knowledge to organizational problems, design-science research addresses important unsolved problems in unique or innovative ways or solve problems in more effective or efficient ways (Hevner, March, Park, & Ram, 2004).

 The target of this research is to contribute to the actual knowledge of the sales back-office process by exploring the implementation of RPA technology, creating an artifact based on foundations and methodologies described in the figure below.
-Specifically, it presents the conceptual framework for understanding, executing, and "evaluating this research by combining behavioral-science and design-science paradigms" (Hevner, March, Park, & Ram, 2004).
+Specifically, it presents the conceptual framework for understanding, executing, and evaluating this research by combining behavioral-science and design-science paradigms (Hevner, March, Park, & Ram, 2004).